By Kris Voakes | International Football Correspondent

-Andrea Pirlo, Victor Valdes and Nemanja Vidic are just three of the star players who could be on the move come July, with the recent announcement that Robert Lewandowski will leave Borussia Dortmund for Bayern Munich at season's end proving that the Bosman ruling remains a very powerful tool for the world's biggest clubs.
+Andrea Pirlo, Victor Valdes and Nemanja Vidic are just three of the star players who could be on the move come July, with the recent announcement that Robert Lewandowski will leave Borussia Dortmund for Bayern Munich come the season's end proving that the Bosman ruling remains a very powerful tool for the world's biggest clubs.

-Ahead of a summer that could bring unprecedented levels of high-profile free transfers, Goal looks at the array of top players across Europe who could be on the move, giving the current state of play for each.
+Ahead of a summer which could bring unprecedented levels of high-profile free transfers, Goal looks at the array of top players across Europe who could be on the move, giving the current state of play for each.

 Ryan Giggs' future will be decided close to this season's end, with his form and fitness dictating his next step.
 Whether he continues playing or not, he will almost certainly stay on at United as a coach.
-Nemanja Vidic's agent has already stated he is unlikely to sign a new deal, with AC Milan one admirer.
+Nemanja Vidic's agent has already stated he is unlikely to sign a new deal, with AC Milan admirers.